furiosa-ai/furiosa-models/docs/getting_started.md

 # Getting Started
-This documentation explains how to install furiosa-models, how to use available models in furisoa-models, and how to explore the documents.
+This documentation explains how to install furiosa-models, how to use available models in furiosa-models, and how to explore the documents.

 ## Prerequisites